On the ground floor of Dupplin152 you can discover our HISTORIC WARGAMING MUSEUM

 Excellent access to the whole table is made easy, by sliding sections of terrain to produce two “gopher holes”.
 There’s lots of room to crawl under the table to emerge dramatically in the middle of the battlefield, behind enemy lines.

 The whole table can be changed with some notice to refight other famous battles.
-THE BATTLE OF CULLODEN MOOR PERHAPS, or THE FIRST DAY OF GETTYSBURG are on hand to ensure a fascinating time.
-There are smaller, quicker skirmish fights too – Western gunfights are always popular.
+THE BATTLE OF CULLODEN MOOR, BANNOCKBURN or THE FIRST DAY OF GETTYSBURG.
+These are all on hand to ensure a fascinating time.
+There are smaller, quicker skirmish fights too – Western gunfights are always popular, as are the Zulu wars at Rourkes drift

 Getting back to the room itself…The walls are covered in Militaria – Swords, guns,and Don Troiani ACW prints.

-Where there isn’t a print, theres a glass fronted cabinet, housing thousands of beautifully painted 28mm figures.
+Where there isn’t a print, there are glass fronted cabinets, housing thousands of beautifully painted 28mm figures.
 Some just waiting to join the action on the table.
 Incuding:-

 The complete Prussian 1st and 4th Corps